03/27/12

 Here Come the Suns

-A sunny day in January has given The Solar Panel just the energy boost they needed to finish their long awaited debut.
-The panel also found time for some relaxation playing frisbee and lounging on the hammock in between putting finishing touches on their upcoming CD.
+A sunny day in January has given The Solar Panel just the energy boost they needed to finish its long awaited debut.
+The panel also found time for some relaxation playing frisbee and lounging on the hammock in between putting finishing touches on their upcoming album.
 The Business of Funk commences this spring on Fellowshipwreck Music.

 Meet the Solar Panel